Cao-Wuhui/AP-treeR-SJ/README.md

 - **FV-treeR-SJ**: A fast algorithm using FV-tree for set similarity R-S joins.
 - **LFV-treeR-SJ**: An enhanced version of FV-treeR-SJ, utilizing a more efficient LFV-tree.

-Both algorithms are implemented in Java and leverage the MapReduce framework to efficiently handle large-scale data.

 ## Dependencies

 - OpenJDK 1.8.0